TritonDataCenter/sdc-docker/docs/api/divergence.md

 * `triton.network.public` (string): Set on a container, used to specify the external network name the instance will use.

-The `com.joyent.*` namespace is reserved for Joyent/Triton specific use cases, these label names are currently defined:
+The `com.joyent.*` namespace is reserved for Triton specific use cases, these label names are currently defined:

 * `com.joyent.package` (string): Set on a container, used to choose a specific package for the container.
 The value can be a package name like `g4-standard-1G`, a UUID, or the first 8 characters of a UUID (short-UUID).

 ## Other Differences